Meet Our Staff at Veterinary Oncology and Research Center

 Jen Carroll, DVM

-Dr. Jen Carroll is one of the friendly veterinarians that you will see around VOSRC.
+Dr. Jen Carroll has returned this year to VOSRC as an oncology fellow having completed a medical/surgical internship in Brooklyn.
 She graduated for the University Of Edinburgh School Of Veterinary Medicine with honors in 2014.
 During that time she received an award for her paper comparing current treatment protocols for Canine Malignant Histiocytosis.
 After graduation, Jen worked in Oxford, PA doing both general practice and emergency medicine.
 Some of you may recognize her from the time she spent here as veterinary technician prior to attending veterinary school.
 She was also a client here when her dog Snowy was being treated for bone cancer.
-Jen has always had a special interest in veterinary oncology and is very excited to be starting an oncology internship with her mentor Dr. K. Ann Jeglum.
+Jen has always had a special interest in veterinary oncology and is very excited to be back with her mentor Dr. K. Ann Jegl.
 She looks forward to meeting you and your faithful companions at VOSRC.

 Karen L. Kohlmeyer